instnt-inc/instnt-android-sdk/README.md

 * Your app calls verify the OTP() SDK function to verify the OTP and pass mobile number and OTP code.
 * Instnt SDK calls Instnt API and returns the response upon successful OTP verification

-Instnt SDK provides two [library functions](#library-functions) to enable OTP. we have also provided the sample code for the implementation.
+InstntSDK provides two methods to conduct OTP verification. we have also provided the sample code for the implementation.

 1. sendOTP (mobileNumber)